 Corn can indeed be grown in containers provided the container can accommodate a dozen plants per pot sown 4 inches apart.
 Corn despises peas but loves mustard greens, beans, squash, pumpkins, cucumbers, melons and our entire companion group.
 Three large containers would allow three successive sowings two to four weeks apart.
 You can also select three varieties with three different maturation dates to extend the season.
 But note that they will cross-pollinate and the resulting seed will be hybrid.

-Native Americans often planted corn, squash or pumpkin, and pole beans together in the same hill or spot with either clams or fish heads.
+Native Americans often planted corn, squash or pumpkin, and pole beans together in the same hill with either clams or fish heads.
 The pole beans climbed the corn and the squash meandered around the base, a good water conservation technique.
 The method also suggests that fish fertilizer might well be the key to this group’s health.
 Corn is a heavy feeder.

 Practically speaking you would need a huge container and we should probably think in terms of a collection of several.
 We have used beans and cucumber in other groups so perhaps we can eliminate them for now.
 Squash, pumpkin and melons each require a minimum of five gallons of soil per one or two plants.
 So if a balcony garden is what you have I wouldn’t plant them in with your corn but instead add some companion flowers and mustard greens while planting squash, pumpkin and melon each in their own pots.
 Pre-soak corn seed for 24 hours before planting.
 Containers should then be covered with wire or floating row cover until your corn is about 6 inches tall.
 The birds will gladly eat your seed if you don’t.